SuffolkLITLab/FormFyxer/README.md

 * **lower : float between 0 and 1, default 0.25** Defines the cutoff for the lower bound of a prediction (`lower`) necessary to trigger inclusion in the results.
 That is, the lower bound of a prediction must exceed `lower` for it to appear in the results.
 * **pred : float between 0 and 1, default 0.5** Defines the cutoff for the prediction (`pred`) necessary to trigger inclusion in the results.
 That is, the prediction must exceed `pred` for it to appear in the results.
 * **upper : float between 0 and 1, default 0.6** Defines the cutoff for the upper bound of a prediction (`upper`) necessary to trigger inclusion in the results.
 That is, the upper bound of a prediction must exceed `upper` for it to appear in the results.
+* **verbose : 0 or 1, default 0** If set to 0 will return only a list of LIST IDs.
+If set to 1, will return a full set of Spot results.
 #### Returns:
 A list of LIST entities/issues found in the text.
 #### Example: